biopython/biopython.github.io/wiki/SourceCode.md

 ### Write Access

+Most changes are submitted as pull requests via GitHub.

-In order to make changes to the official repository, you will need a GitHub account with collaborator status.
+In order to directly make changes to the official repository, you will need a GitHub account with collaborator status.
 Write access is available for Biopython developers (including all those who previously had CVS commit rights).